How to Make Your OT Resume Stand Out

 The format

-In general, OTs should use a traditional (reverse chronological) format for resumes.
+OTs should typically use a traditional (reverse chronological) format for resumes.

-Next, you’ll typically have a paragraph-long “Summary” section, where you will create a brief description of your accomplishments.
-Note that using an “Objective” section is considered old-fashioned and dates you a bit—and the new normal is using a “Summary” section instead.
+Next, you’ll typically have a paragraph-long “Summary” section, where you will write a brief description of your accomplishments.
+Note that using an “Objective” section is considered old-fashioned and dates you a bit—the “Summary” section is now widely used in its place.
+We’ll discuss how to use AI to create a winning “Summary” section in just a bit.

-However, in some cases, a “Core Competencies” section works well between the “Summary” section and “Clinical Experience” section.
-If you’re switching into a non-traditional role, you might wish to include transferable skills in that “Core Competencies” section.
-Think EMRs you’ve used, specialized OT or OTA training you have received (e.g. LSVT Big), or software programs you’ve mastered (Microsoft PowerPoint) etc.
+In some cases, a “Core Competencies” section works well between the “Summary” section and “Clinical Experience” section.
+For example, if you’re transitioning into non-traditional work, this is a great place to call out any transferable skills.
+Think: EMRs you’ve used, specialized OT or OTA training you have received (e.g., LSVT BIG), or software programs you’ve mastered (e.g., Microsoft PowerPoint).

-In any case, for each job you’ve held in your reverse-chronological list, you’ll want to list the dates you worked there, the job title, the organization name, the city and state of the job, and a few bullet points for your job responsibilities.
+In any case, for each job in your reverse-chronological list, you’ll want to list the dates you worked there, the job title(s) you held, the organization name and location, and a few bullet points describing your job responsibilities.

-If you’re still at the job, you want to use present tense:
+If you’re still in the role, use present tense:

 • “Manage a caseload of _____…”